TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

  #### 1.)
 Input microphone shall measure acoustic vibrations through the medium. [ Input subsystem functionality requirement]

 The goal of the system is to cancel noise from the outside, in order for this to be accomplished, a device must be able to measure the sound vibrations through the physical medium.
-The electret microphone can read the sound vibrations through a medium.

 #### 2.)
 The input microphone shall be able to measure input frequencies from 20 Hz to 20 kHz.
 [Origin: Device Constraints]